 That is a common phrase when you meet someone and learn they live on your street, in your town or even when traveling and you meet someone who is from Orange County.
-Conversation occurs, you find something in common and might even say “let’s get together sometime” and then you smile, shake hands and say “it was nice to meet you.”
+You strike up a conversation, find something in common, and might even say, "Let's get together sometime."
+Then you smile, shake hands, and say, "It was nice to meet you."

 Who is that invisible neighbor?

 The person on your street or in your town who is homeless...the person without a home.

 Shelter is a basic human need.
 Lack of shelter means lack of sleep, lack of hygiene, no kitchen, no storage space, and no safety.
 Maintaining a routine or normalcy is near impossible without a place to call home.
 Luckily, most of us never have to worry about shelter, but not everyone can say the same.
 Continually rising rent prices in Orange County have put housing out of reach for thousands, leaving people deprived of a basic human need.

 The results of the 2017 Point in Time Survey indicated that the number of homeless people in Orange County had risen by 7.6% since 2015, illustrating that this issue is closer to our homes now more than ever.
 On any given night almost 4,800 homeless people sleep on the streets or in a shelter, and there are several vulnerable populations.